robertwaredev/scripts/docs/Fogstone.md

 # To Do

+- Set up version control on Github.
+- Fix camera system.
+- Make everything work in first and third person.
+- Make the dash not suck when dashing on slopes
 - Update Charge System debug messaging to match the style of the Resource System.
 - Create generic map of debug message toggles.
 - Create resource modifier volumes like the pain causing volume, but for any resource pool.